paminco/paminco/docs/source/theory/par_mcf.rst

   :depth: 2

 There exists a variety of solutions to the :ref:`minimum cost flow problem <theory-mcf>`.
-*parcmf* provides solutions to a slighly different problem.
+*paminco* provides solutions to a slighly different problem.

 .. _theory-mcf-func: